XpiritCommunityEvents/HOL/labs/1-migratingrepository.md

 1. [Clone the repository  - Using command line](#clone-the-repository---using-command-line)
 2. [Import the repository - Using GUI](#import-the-repository---using-gui)

-**We've noticed during previous deliveries of the Technical Bootcamp, that not all participants could perform the import using GUI due to missing the 'Import Code' button in their repository.
-Therefore, we'll import the repository using the command line.
-However, we wanted to show you how you can import a repository without the command line.
-Feel free to use this method, should you prefer this method and the option is available for you.**

 ### 1.3 Clone the repository - Using command line
 In this step, you clone the repository locally, then push it into GitHub.
 This requires the Git client, which you can [download here](https://git-scm.com/download/gui/windows).